 - In 2014, the Massachusetts Department of Environmental Protection expanded its regulations for protecting inhabitants of buildings from the intrusion of contaminated vapors.

 - The new regulations require evaluation of and protection from vapor intrusion (as needed) for buildings near groundwater plumes.

 - In 2013, while the regulations were being drafted, a new building was constructed on Greenleaf Way in the Network Drive development.

-and 30 feet horizontally from the groundwater plume, as a precaution Lockheed Martin and the new building owner installed a barrier beneath the building to block the movement of any chemical vapors into the building.
+- As a precaution, Lockheed Martin and the new building owner installed a barrier beneath the building to block the potential for movement of any chemical vapors into the building.

 Late 1970s - Low levels of solvents were found in the standby water supply well of a nearby municipality